fimac/Share_Veg_App/README.md

 Features:
-  -comments
+  -Comments
   -Distance between items
   -Location of user and item
   -Messaging
-  -Notification when a message is received.
+  -Notification when a message is received
   -Uploading item images
   -Search by produce and distance from user
   -Karma rating